Tips on how to avoid being a victim of crime

 What happens when I report my case to the police?

-When you visit your local police station to report a crime, you’ll be attended to in the Community Service Centre by a police official.
+When you visit your local police station to report a crime, a police official will attend to you in the Community Service Centre.

 - A police official will interview you and then take a statement from you.